psalaets/psalaets.github.io/_posts/2015-01-04-pre-caching-angular-templates-with-gulp.md

 ## 3. Run gulp-angular-templatecache in your Gulp build

-Since `gulpfile.js` is just js, I'm wrapping the template pre-caching in a function.
-The resulting stream will be combined with the app js file in next step.
+Since `gulpfile.js` is just JavaScript, I'm wrapping the template pre-caching in a function.
+The resulting stream will be combined with app.js in next step.

 {% highlight javascript %}
 var angularTemplateCache = require('gulp-angular-templatecache');

 function prepareTemplates() {
   return gulp.src('app/templates/**/*.html')
-    //.pipe(minify and preprocess templates here)
+    //.pipe(minify and preprocess the template html here) .pipe(angularTemplateCache());
-    .pipe(angularTemplateCache());
 }
 {% endhighlight%}